Pesto is one of the world's great and most versatile sauces, and this tested recipe is sure to become your new favorite.

+This pesto recipe will become one of your favorite sauces and can be used on pasta, potatoes, crostini, grilled shrimp, steaks and more.
 The quality of the ingredients in this recipe is crucial.
 Fresh basil is essential.
 High quality extra virgin olive oil is essential.
 Good Parmesan cheese, real Parmigiano-Reggiano, not "parmesan" from the green toilet paper tube, is also essential.

 Pine nuts have become obscenely expensive in recent years, especially the good ones from Italy, so you can substitute green pistaccios, sunflower seeds, unsalted cashews, and blanched skinless almonds if you wish.